samsheffield/Unreal_Engine_Workshop/docs/week3.md

 # W E L C O M E ! !
-So excited to welcome you all back from the holdiay.
+So excited to welcome you all back from the holiday.
 Today, we'll meet as a group to discuss...
 - Realtime lighting in UE5
 - More working with materials
 - Post-processing effects